-Transportation providers billing for ambulette services (category of service 0602) are required to:
+Transportation providers billing for services when an ambulette vehicle is used are required to:

-- ➤ Include the driver license number of the individual driving the vehicle on their claim. - ➤ Include the license plate number of the vehicle used to transport the Medicaid client on their claim.
+- Include the driver license number of the individual driving the vehicle on their claim. - ➤ Include the license plate number of the vehicle used to transport the Medicaid client on their claim.

-If a different driver and/or vehicle returns the recipient from the medical appointment, the license number of the driver and vehicle used for the origination of the trip should be reported on the claim.
+If a different driver and/or vehicle returns the Medicaid enrollee/s from the medical appointment, the license number of the driver and vehicle used for the origination of the trip should be reported on the claim.